List of St. Elsewhere characters: Dr. Mark Craig

 Irritable and irascible, Dr. Mark Craig was the hospital's lone superstar, who was also another principal character of the series.
 An arrogant but brilliant heart surgeon, Craig's tenure with the hospital went back to the 1950s when he was an intern under the similarly intolerant Dr. David Domedion (Jackie Cooper).
 Feeling he was too good for St. Eligius, he initially took a position at rival Boston General.
 However, he was lured back to St. Eligius in the mid-1960s with the promise of high-tech equipment and a higher salary.
 While he could have left at any time after that, he chose not to and stayed on to act as mentor to and tormentor of the hospital's young doctors, especially to his protege Dr. Victor Ehrlich.
-Dr. Craig did not hesitate to toss a bullying and sarcastic barb at any doctor, nurse, administrator or patient who happened to pass his way -- although it must be noted that when it came to his professional duties, he was undeniably excellent, and just as demanding of himself as he was of everyone else.
+Dr. Craig did not hesitate to toss a bullying and sarcastic barb at any doctor, nurse, administrator or patient who happened to pass his way — although when it came to his professional duties, he was undeniably excellent, and just as demanding of himself as he was of everyone else.
 Craig's celebrity status and exposure should have been boosted when he performed a heart transplant on Eve Leighton (Marian Mercer).
 Though the transplant was initially successful, Leighton died from complications of the surgery.
 A few years later, Dr. Craig developed an artificial heart (the "Craig 9000"), which he eventually tested on a human subject.
 The failure of the heart brought a fleeting moment of self-reflection to the otherwise supremely confident doctor.
 In one of St. Elsewhere's most compelling moments, Dr. Craig witnessed the autopsy of his only son, Steven (Scott Paulin), from whom he had been estranged due to his own autocratic ways and his son's drug abuse.
 Holding his son's heart, Dr. Craig spoke tenderly of the times when he used to read Green Eggs and Ham to his son.
 Together, he says, the two would read the final lines of the book.
 Mark Craig was #41 in TV Guide's 1999 ranking of the "50 Greatest TV Characters of All Time."
 Daniels appeared in 129 of the series' 137 episodes, more than anyone else.